per-gron/shuriken/src/rs/doc/reference.md

 **See also:** [`BuildPipe(Operator...)`](#buildpipeoperator)

-## `PublisherBase`
+## `Publisher`

 **Defined in:** [`rs/publisher.h`](../include/rs/publisher.h)

 **Kind:** [Core Library API](#kind_core_library_api)

-**Description:** One of the [requirements for Publisher types](specification.md#1-publisher-code) is that they must inherit `PublisherBase` to signify the intent of being a Publisher.
+**Description:** One of the [requirements for Publisher types](specification.md#1-publisher-code) is that they must inherit `Publisher` to signify the intent of being a Publisher.

-`PublisherBase` itself is a class that does not do anything at all; its sole purpose is to make it so that Publisher types have to declare that they want to be Publishers.
+`Publisher` itself is a class that does not do anything at all; its sole purpose is to make it so that Publisher types have to declare that they want to be Publishers.

-`PublisherBase` has a `protected` constructor.
-This makes it impossible to construct `PublisherBase` objects directly; only subclasses of it can be instantiated.
+`Publisher` has a `protected` constructor.
+This makes it impossible to construct `Publisher` objects directly; only subclasses of it can be instantiated.

 **See also:** [`SubscriberBase`](#subscriberbase), [`SubscriptionBase`](#subscriptionbase)